frictionlessdata/website/site/blog/2017-04-11-dataworld/README.md

 ---
 title: data.world
 date: 2017-04-11
+tags:
+category: case-studies
 interviewee: Bryon Jacob
-category: case-studies
+subject_context: data.world uses Frictionless Data specifications to generate schema and metadata related to an uploaded dataset and containerize all three in a Tabular Data Package
 image: /img/blog/data-world-logo.png
-subject_context: data.world uses Frictionless Data specifications to generate schema and metadata related to an uploaded dataset and containerize all three in a Tabular Data Package
 description: Allow users to download a version of a data.world dataset that retains the structured metadata and schema for offline analysis
 ---